This country-specific Q&A provides an overview to tax laws and regulations that may occur in Romania.

 Apart from the TP rules provided for under Romanian regulations (that also make reference to OECD TP Guidelines and contain local specific requirements), the Romanian legislation provides for the possibility to obtain advance pricing agreements (“APA”).
 Initially, the procedure for obtaining APAs was quite cumbersome, however, the process was streamlined in the last couple of years.
 In the current market environment and high focus of tax authorities on transfer pricing matters, it is strongly recommended to consider obtaining APAs, since this would mitigate TP disputes with the tax authorities on transactions subject to the APAs.

 Yes, a general anti-avoidance rule is regulated under Romanian law and it is applied by the tax authorities in cases where the economic reality of the verified transactions is challenged.
 In addition, the tax authorities are compelled to refer the tax disputes to the criminal investigation authorities – whenever the transactions performed by the taxpayer were “suspected” by the tax inspectors as being fraudulent.
-Moreover, in light of Anti-Tax Avoidance Directive (ATAD) provisions, additional measures will be set against tax avoidance practices that directly affect the functioning of the internal market.
+Moreover, the GAAR rules provided by ATAD were implemented in the Romanian tax legislation as of 1 January 2018, stating that. for the purpose of calculating the tax liabilities, it shall be ignored an arrangement or series of arrangements which, taking into consideration all relevant facts and circumstances, are not genuine, having been put into place for the main purpose or one of the main purposes of obtaining a tax advantage and not for valid commercial reasons which reflect economic reality.
 In this framework, special attention must be paid to any aspects which may trigger suspicions of criminal offenses being committed by the taxpayer.

-Yes, Romania signed the multilateral instrument (‘MLI”) which will implement BEPS treaty measures.
+Separately, Romania signed the multilateral instrument (‘MLI”) which will implement BEPS treaty measures.
 For instance, Romania is going to implement: (i) the principal purpose test for applicability of double tax treaties, (ii) it opted to include the treaty measures related to “avoidance of permanent establishment status” and (iii) the provisions related to mandatory mutual agreement procedure.
-Separately, at the level of EU, the BEPS measures were centralized in the provisions of ATAD.
-Thus, Romania will be significantly affected by BEPS, mainly starting 2019, when all these changes will be in force.

 Specifically on the TP side, as the Romanian TP regulations make reference to OECD TP Guidelines to be considered for local TP purposes, any amendments of these guidelines resulting from the BEPS project would be considered for Romanian purposes as well.